ytaragin/TorahStats/README.md

 ```

 ## Upload
-This is a node project that uploads the genereated CSV files into an existing google spreadsheet for easier viewing and sharing
+This is a node tool that uploads the genereated CSV files into an existing google spreadsheet for easier viewing and sharing.
+You need to put a file called credentials.json that contains you client key and secret that you get from Google.